DevSteffensen/EconToElection/Paper.md

 Data analysis
 ---
 To ascertain, whether there is a correlation between yearly GDP growth and the popularity of populist/nationalist/communist parties, I used linear regression.
-Therefore, we can set out null hypothesis to slope being zero and alternate hypothesis saying there is a link between these two phenomena.
+Thus we can set out null hypothesis to slope being zero and an alternate hypothesis saying there is a link between these two phenomena.
 To do this linear regression, I used python library ``scipy``.

 ```py
 def findCorrelation(ideological_performance : dict[int, float], economic_performance : dict[int, float]):